MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 > [!NOTE]
 > You must be an Application Administrator, Cloud Application Administrator, or Global Administrator in your Azure tenant to complete this step.

-To acquire the tokens required to call the Dynamics 365 Fraud Protection APIs, your services will utilize Azure Active Directory (Azure AD) applications.
-You can configure these by using the Real-time APIs tool, which leads you through the required steps.
+To acquire the tokens required to call the APIs, you will utilize Azure Active Directory (Azure AD) applications.
+You can configure these by using the **Real-time APIs** page in Dynamics 365 Fraud Protection.

-In Dynamics 365 Fraud Protection, select **Configuration** in the left-hand navigation, and then select **Real-time APIs**.
+Select **Configuration** in the left-hand navigation, and then select **Real-time APIs**.
 Complete the form to create your app.
 We recommend creating one Azure AD application for each environment you operate.

 The following fields are required:
 - **Application display name**.
 Give your application a descriptive name.
 Maximum length is 93 characters.